-Recently I’ve been posting a bit on social media about race issues.
-I’ve been talking about white privilege and unconscious bias and the need for us all to dismantle the oppressor within.
+Recently I’ve been posting a bit on social media about white privilege and unconscious bias and the need for us all to dismantle the oppressor within.

 I’ve been doing this after years of not speaking about race.
 For ten years I spoke about race every single day and then I just stopped.

 I dived deeply into spirituality and the Divine Feminine and talking about living and working in alignment.
-I’ve now been talking about that for 9 years and things are changing again.
+I’ve now been talking about that for a decade and things are changing again.